Mateo Kovačić: 2012–13 season

-2013–14 season
+2013–2015

 Kovačić missed most of the pre-season training with the squad due to series of small injuries, and made his comeback just few days before the first official match of the new season, a Coppa Italia match against Cittadella at Stadio Giuseppe Meazza.
 During the pre-season interviews, new Inter manager Walter Mazzarri hinted Kovačić would be given a new role on the pitch, a role similar to Marek Hamšík's in Napoli.
 During the first half of the season, Kovačić played regularly, although he struggled with adjusting to his new tactical role.
 Kovačić made his first assist of the season in the match against Livorno, when he delivered an assist for Yuto Nagatomo.
 Unlike the previous season under manager Andrea Stramaccioni, Kovačić was not a regular starter during the 2013–14 season.
 In 32 Serie A matches played, he started only 14, playing the entire 90 minutes on just eight occasions.
 He received the chance to restore his confidence towards the end of the season, as he was Mazzarri's first-choice in the midfield in Inter's last six matches.
-On 10 May, in Javier Zanetti's last competitive match at the San Siro, Kovačić made three assists in 4–1 victory over Lazio.

-2014–15 season

 After being subjected to persistent transfer speculation over the summer, in September 2014, Kovačić was offered a contract extension until 2019.
-He started the season in strong fashion, scoring a hat-trick in the second leg of Europa League play-off round against Stjarnan on 28 August.
+He started the season in strong fashion, scoring a hat-trick in the second leg of the Europa League play-off round against Stjarnan on 28 August.
 He scored his first league goal for Inter and assisted twice in a 7–0 win over Sassuolo on 14 September 2014.
 He scored the club's only goal in a 1–1 away draw with Palermo.
-He also scored the opening goal in a 2–0 win against Chievo and scored a wonder goal in a 2–2 drawn against Lazio.
+He also scored the opening goal in a 2–0 win against ChievoVerona and scored a wonder goal in a 2–2 drawn against Lazio.
 On 6 January 2015, he was sent-off in a 1–1 draw with Juventus for a foul on Stephan Lichtsteiner.
 Three days later, Kovačić renewed his contract with Inter until June 2019.